 For more information on what nonprofits do and terminology about nonprofits, philanthropy and funding, see:

-This guide's Databases page also lists additional philanthropy- or grant-oriented journals or newsletters.
+Selected list below.
+Additional philanthropy- or grant-oriented journals or newsletters.